Mustafa Barghouti: Palestinian National Initiative

 In a 2012 interview, Barghouti emphasized that the PNI is committed to nonviolence, which "works better because it allows everybody, and not just a small group of people, to participate.
 It works better because it does not allow the Israelis to claim that they are victims in this conflict.
 It reveals and exposes them as they are in reality: the oppressors, the occupiers, and the creators of an apartheid system."

-At a March 2013 press conference occasioned by US President Barack Obama's visit to the Occupied Territories, Barghouti, noting that Obama's stated goal was "to listen," protested that "We Palestinians have been listening for too long.
+At a March 2013 press conference occasioned by US President Barack Obama's visit to the Occupied Territories, Barghouti, noting that Obama's stated goal was "to listen", protested that "We Palestinians have been listening for too long.
 This passivity on Obama's part is unacceptable and dangerous at a time when the two state solution is under risk."
-Barghouti also lamented that Obama would not be going to Hebron, "where the geographical segregation system is very clear," and said that, given comments made by Obama in his famous Cairo speech, Barghouti had expected that he would at least "issue severe condemnations against Israeli violence against Palestinians in nonviolent resistance protests" and "praise Palestinian nonviolence as we have stuck with that end."
-Barghouti was further disappointed that Obama, while visiting the graves of Yitzhak Rabin and Theodor Herzl, would not be visit Arafat's grave, and that he would be visiting the Eretz Israel Museum, which "contains stolen Palestinian artifacts."
+Barghouti also lamented that Obama would not be going to Hebron, "where the geographical segregation system is very clear", and said that, given comments made by Obama in his famous Cairo speech, he had hoped that Obama would at least "issue severe condemnations against Israeli violence against Palestinians in nonviolent resistance protests" and "praise Palestinian nonviolence as we have stuck with that end."
+Barghouti was also disappointed that Obama, having visited the graves of Yitzhak Rabin and Theodor Herzl, would not be visiting Arafat's grave, and that he would be visiting the Eretz Israel Museum, which "contains stolen Palestinian artifacts".